All About Our Teas

 This means that you consume the ENTIRE leaf, not just an infusion from the leaves, so you get all the moringa goodness.

-If has a vegetal, spinach-like flavor similar to matcha, but without matcha’s bitterness, and is caffeine-free.
-However, it gives a natural, all-day energy boost and is used to feel energetic and focused.
+Moringa has an earthy taste with sweet undertones, with a spinach-like flavor similar to matcha, but without matcha’s bitterness, and is caffeine-free.
+However, it gives a natural, all-day energy boost thanks to being an adaptogen and is used to feel energetic and focused.

 Chamomile’s sweet yellow flowers have been infused as a drink for millennia by those seeking its calming effects.Its name comes from the Greek word chamaimelon, meaning "ground apple", due to its sweet, gentle smell.
 There are several varieties and countries of origin of Chamomilla - sometimes referred to as bachelor buttons because of the shape of the flower heads - but the best quality comes from Egypt.